 WA Tree Festival 2024

-For the first time, the City of Rockingham is joining the City of Stirling, the Western Australian Local Government Association (WALGA) and other local governments for the WA Tree Festival held from Saturday 6 April – Sunday 5 May 2024.
+For the first time, the City of Rockingham joined the City of Stirling, the Western Australian Local Government Association (WALGA) and other local governments for the WA Tree Festival held from Saturday 6 April – Sunday 5 May 2024.

 Trees are essential in a warming climate and are critical in: